 - 1/2 cup salted cashews, chopped

 - Place the curry powder in a small dry skillet over medium-low heat.
-Toast for 2-3 minutes or until fragrant.
+Toast for 2–3 minutes or until fragrant.
 Watch carefully so that it doesn't burn.
-Remove pan from heat and immediately scrape toasted curry powder into small mixing bowl.
+Remove pan from heat and immediately scrape toasted curry powder into a small mixing bowl.
 When cool, stir in mayonnaise, yogurt, and lime juice.
 Set aside.

 - Combine remaining ingredients except for cashews in a large mixing bowl.
 Add curry-mayonnaise dressing and stir gently to combine.
 Cover and chill at least 4 hours or overnight.

 - Add salted cashews just before serving.